SEND & AP Change Programme

 ELSEC for professionals

-The ELSEC programme brings together Education and Health to build capacity amongst schools, settings and parents to improve the outcomes for children with speech, language and communication needs (SLCN).
+ELSEC is a DfE pilot programme, with education and health working together to build capacity amongst schools, settings and parents to improve the outcomes for children with speech, language and communication needs (SLCN).

-Locally, the ELSEC team are using Talk Boost as the main intervention to identify and support children with language needs in pre-school, Reception and Year 1.
-Additionally, they offer a dedicated Higher Level Teaching Assistant (HLTA) for intervention, training and support, and a specialist teacher or speech therapist leading communication audits and parent workshops at every education setting involved.
+Locally, we are using Talk Boost as the main intervention to identify and support children with language needs in Y1, Reception and the pre-school year.
+Additionally, the ELSEC team offer a dedicated HLTA for intervention, training and support in every setting involved, with a specialist teacher or speech therapist leading communication audits and parent workshops.

 Overall aims of the programme include:

-- Early intervention to address SLCN, increasing life outcomes for children and young people.
+- Early intervention to address SLCN, thus increasing life outcomes for children and young people.

 - To increase capacity amongst school and nursery staff to meet the needs of children with SLCN.